OneForFreedom/FreeClick/README.md

 FreeClick CASE.STEP only shows you the case to help the 3d printer guy to print the parts easier.

-The Mouse.png is pretty self explanatory, its litirally up there! ^^
+The Mouse.png is pretty self explanatory, its literally up there! ^^

 And The README.md.. well, You just finished reading it!